ngx-metaui/rules/packages/metaui/docs/architecture.md

   }
 ```

-is converted into something like this a Map-like format:
+is compiled into OrderRule object:

 ```
 /**